mkanoor/catalog-receptor-installer/README.md

 --------------

 * `tower_url` - Required - The URL for Ansible Tower
-* `tower_token` - Required - Application Tokens is preferred way to connect to the Ansible Tower as specified here https://docs.ansible.com/ansible-tower/latest/html/administration/oauth2_token_auth.html
+* `tower_token` - Required - Application Tokens is preferred way to connect to the Ansible Tower as specified here https://docs.ansible.com/ansible-tower/latest/html/administration/oauth2_token_auth.html.
+Since we launch job templates we need "Write" Access on the token.
 * `rhn_user` - The RHN user to use if the system is not registered
 * `rhn_password` - The RHN password to use if the system is not registered
 * `tower_user` - In lieu of token you can set user to connect to the Ansible Tower API with